hackclub/hackclub/workshops/pixel_art_pad/README.md

 ## Part 2: Prerequisites

+This workshop assumes you have a basic understanding of Java, including:

+- the concept of object-oriented programming and how you can work with objects in Java
+- defining a class and constructor
+- methods and return types

+I've included some snippets explaining some Java concepts that we run into throughout in case you're a little rusty, but if you don't have a basic understanding of these concepts, you may get lost.

-It is recommended to have a basic understanding of:
+It also helps to have a basic understanding of HTML, but it's not required.

-- HTML
-- Java

-We will be using a library called processing.js which will help us in processing the graphics in a web canvas.
-All the functionalities of the pixel art pad will be written in java.
+We will be using a library called Processing.js, which will help us in processing the graphics in a web canvas.
+All the functionalities of the pixel art pad will be written in Java.

-However, this workshop is beginner friendly and you can refer the [final code][final_code] to understand better.

 ## Part 3: Getting started